 - 1. Test for Basic Tablet App Quality

-Although the checklist tasks below are numbered for convenience, you can handle them in any order and address them to the extent that you feel is right for your app.
-In the interest of delivering the best possible product to your customers, follow the checklist recommendations to the greatest extent possible.
+Although the guidelines are numbered, you can approach them in any order.
+You should address each guideline’s recommendations to the extent that they’re appropriate for your app, but — in the interest of delivering the best product to your customers — follow them to the greatest extent possible.

-As you move through the checklist, you'll find links to support resources that can help you address the topics raised in each task.
+Through the document you'll find links to resources that can help you address each recommendation included.

 The first step in delivering a great tablet app experience is making sure that it meets the core app quality criteria for all of the devices and form factors that the app is targeting.
 For complete information, see the Core App Quality Guidelines.

-Before publishing, also ensure that your app passes several basic technical checks and launch criteria, such as:
+Before publishing, also ensure that your app passes the basic technical checks and launch criteria, such as:

 - Targets appropriate Android versions